As Times Have Changed, So Has the Cleveland Foundation’s Grantmaking

-With an endowment of $1.8 billion, the Cleveland Foundation gives away about $80 million annually to causes important to the Greater Cleveland community.
+With an endowment of $2.45 billion, the Cleveland Foundation gives away more than $90 million annually to causes important to the Greater Cleveland community.
 Almost half of those charitable dollars are recommended by donors to specific causes; the remaining half is directed by the foundation’s board and staff to priority areas where the community is most vulnerable.

-Most people familiar with the Cleveland Foundation know about our responsive grantmaking.
 The Cleveland Foundation contributes flexible grant dollars to respond to the expressed needs of the community.
-Nonprofit organizations often look to the Cleveland Foundation for our leadership and financial support to help them meet needs and test new ideas for the benefit of Greater Cleveland and its citizens.
+IRC 501(c)(3) nonprofit organizations often look to the Cleveland Foundation for our leadership and financial support to help them meet needs and test new ideas for the benefit of Greater Cleveland and its citizens.

 Priority is given to programs that reflect one or more of the following: